pborky/webkit-scraper/README.md

 # Overview

-**Author:** Niklas Baumstark
+**Author:** Peter Boraros (based on Niklas Baumstark's webkit-server)

 A standalone version of the Webkit server included in [capybara-webkit][1].
-It includes a slim Python wrapper and the following improvements over the original version from thoughtbot:
+It is rewritten by pborky with PySide QT bindings and the following improvements over the original version from thoughtbot:

 * `Wait` command to wait for the current page to load